tmacoin/tmapostapp/README.md

    ![download](app/images/android1.png)

-2. Click on the  <a href="tma.apk" tagret="_blank" download="tma.apk">APK file</a> in the tmapostapp directory and select the download button.
+2. Click on the  <a href="tma.apk" tagret="_blank" download="tma.apk">APK file</a> in the tmapostapp directory and select the download button(next to the History button).
 Download it to your Download directory from step one above.

 3. If you already have keys.csv file with existing keys, just copy it to the download folder, otherwise, it will create new key.
-4. Double click on the APK file located in the APK directory from step one above.
+4. Double click on the APK file located in the Download directory from step one above.

    ![apkFile](https://raw.githubusercontent.com/tmacoin/tmapost/master/tmapost/images/android2.png)